New Years Resolution: A Trauma Informed Approach to Change

 Your body is the information source.

 Small changes are powerful for trauma recovery.
-Examples:
+Examples include:

 Your nervous system learns from repetition, not intensity.
 Missing days is normal.
 Returning is success.